Hiswe/hiswe.github.io/source/_posts/08-universal-application.md

 {% endcaption %}

 I don't expect this repartition to change much with futur versions.
-It should be:
+There should be:

 - more & more code into the shared folder
 - some small additions in server code (mainly for proxying POST fallback)

 ## building the applications

-Using React with [JSX](https://reactjs.org/docs/introducing-jsx.html) make the code easier to write and to maintain so:
+Using React with [JSX](https://reactjs.org/docs/introducing-jsx.html) makes the code easier to write and to maintain so:

 - a building step is __required to convert JSX to regular JS__
 - the most __popular solution__ right now is the couple [Webpack](https://webpack.js.org/)/[Babel](http://babeljs.io/)
   - Webpack in version 4 since a while
-    It promises to be simpler, but you will still find yourself to add some plugins/loaders at one point or another
+    It promises to be simpler, but you will still find yourself adding some plugins/loaders at one point or another
   - as the latest version of Ava use babel 7, I picked it for my build process also.
     At this time (may 2018) it's in `beta 47` 😳 and working perfectly I can't thank enough all the people contributing to this project and I really hope that the final release will come soon